 It’s one or the other.
 And the longer you maintain Marketplace coverage, the more vulnerable you will face late enrollment penalties if you forget to enroll in Medicare promptly.

 What is the minimum work history required to qualify for SSDI?

 A general rule of thumb is that if you have at least 20 work credits — and if a good portion of those has been turned in the last ten years — your ESRD should be enough to qualify you for disability status.

 But depending on your age, the onset of your disease, and multiple other factors, your experience may vary.
-It’s a good idea to contact your local Social Security Administration office and speak directly to a representative for more specific information which applies to your case.
+It’s a good idea to contact your local Social Security Administration office and speak directly to a representative for more specific information regarding your case.

 Yes.
-Although there are a few requirements to meet, those with ESRD can get Medicare coverage before their 65th birthday.
+Although there are a few requirements, those with ESRD can get Medicare coverage before their 65th birthday.

 End-Stage Renal Disease is a huge challenge — even more difficult if you have concerns about how you’ll pay for your care.
 That’s where Medicare Advantage or even a Medicare Supplemental plan can help.

 Whether you’re looking for additional features of Original Medicare through a Part C plan or want to fill in the gaps with Medigap, our licensed insurance agents are here.
 Their knowledge and desire to connect you with the best plan can greatly assist.